 Brain cells become accustomed to the presence of these neurotransmitters and crave them when they are absent, leading the person to seek more drugs (NIDA 2008b; Spanagel and Weiss 1999).
 In addition, it has been proposed that overstimulation of these brain regions by continual drug use "exhausts" these dopamine systems and leads to depression and an inability to experience normal pleasure (Volkow 1999).

 Drug Abuse and Psychiatric Disorders

-Biological explanations are thought to be responsible for the substantial overlap that exists between drug addiction and mental illness (NIDA 2007) (see "Do Genes Matter?
-What Is the Relationship Between Addiction and Other Mental Disorders?").
+Biological explanations are thought to be responsible for the substantial overlap that exists between drug addiction and mental illness (NIDA 2007) (see "Do Genes Matter?").